adityajoshi12/flutter-notes/README.md

-# learning
+# Flutter Notes

-A new Flutter project.
+Notes Application using flutter and firebase.

 ## Getting Started